AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 ## Margret Bruce and Alison Adam
 ### 1989

-A feminist analysis of "expert systems," which are developped from AI.
+A feminist analysis of "expert systems," which are developed from AI.
 Looks into how expert systems recreate gender divisions and how women can influence the design of said technology.

 [Link to journal with institutional access](https://www.sciencedirect.com/science/article/abs/pii/0016328789900876)